shahanakattil/Sustainability-workshop/Instructions/Lab8:Monitoring and Logging.md

 # Lab 6 : Monitoring and Logging

-## Lab scenario
-As a sustainability manager using Microsoft Cloud for Sustainability, you are tasked with ensuring that sustainable practices are adhered to and that the organization complies with environmental regulations.
-One critical aspect of this role is monitoring and logging activities within your cloud environment.
-This lab will guide you through the process of enabling auditing, reviewing logs, and using Microsoft Compliance Center to monitor user and admin activities.
-By the end of this lab, you will have a comprehensive understanding of how to implement and utilize these tools to support your sustainability initiatives.

 ## Lab Overview

 This lab provides a hands-on experience in configuring and utilizing monitoring and logging features within the Microsoft Cloud for Sustainability platform.
 You will learn how to: